elahevahd/POTLoc/README.md

 2. Extract features with two-stream I3D networks
     - We recommend extracting features using [this repo](https://github.com/piergiaj/pytorch-i3d).
     - For convenience, we provide the features we used.
-You can find them [here](https://drive.google.com/file/d/19BIRy53w2H5J2Nc_mpAbYPVzElReJswe/view?usp=sharing).
+You can find them (here)

 3. Place the features inside the `dataset` folder.
     - Please ensure the data structure is as below.